 Are you a recommender looking for more advice on how to write a strong, honest, and helpful recommendation?
-Please see our medical school admissions consulting and application services for more information.
+Please see our med school letter of recommendation consulting & editing services for more information.

 "It was a true pleasure working with Alicia.
 She was extremely thoughtful and supportive throughout the entire process.
 She takes the time to actually get to know her clients in order to provide authentic advice.
 As a former student adviser at one of the University of California medical schools, Alicia's knowledge of the medical process was proven throughout my AMCAS application.
 Personally this was the best investment in my pursuit of a medical degree, I wish I would have found her sooner."